Temple Tree Resort & Spa

 Excellent breakfasts with fresh fruit, pastries and eggs cooked to order

-Call us on (858) 523-9000 to start planning your vacation to Temple Tree Resort & Spa or take a look at our itineraries to Pokhara
+To start planning your vacation to Temple Tree Resort & Spa

 The rooms are spread out in two-story cottages overlooking an inner courtyard with private verandas - perfect for sitting outside in the morning with a Nepali 'chia' in hand.
 Blending modern Western levels of comfort with a twist of Himalayan design, the rooms are a welcome relief after a trek in the Annapurna Range, although they are a little on the small side.
 There are also two larger Apartments and also a Suite.
 Rooms come with TVs with modern bathrooms.
 Don't expect mountain views from your room though, although some rooms on the north side have partial views.